 The professional Spanish tennis player and coach is born in Murcia on August 21.

 Murcia is known for its folklore and its fruits and vegetables that are exported all over Europe.

-What is Murcia like in Spain?
+What is the weather like in Murcia?

 The sun shines all through the year in Murcia.
 It has short winters and hot summers.

-Is Murcia beautiful?
+Is Murcia impoverished?